Guardrails

 What Are Guardrails?

-A guardrail is a scanner attached to an agent that inspects content at a specific point in the execution pipeline:
+A guardrail is attached to an agent and inspects content at a specific point in the execution pipeline:

 - Input guardrails scan the user's input before it reaches the LLM